hugoledoux/mywebsite/research.md

 # Research

-I would charasterise my research as an equal mix of:
+I would characterise my research as an equal mix of:

   - __GIS__: preparing and crunching real-world datasets so that they can be used for spatial analysis;
   - __computational geometry__: extending and adapting theoretical results to real-world problems;